Excess heat is bad news for a computer. High temperatures can cause irreversible damage to electrical circuits and even fire or explosion.

 Computer manufacturers improve the efficiency of this process even further by using what is known as thermal paste.

 Thermal paste is a thick, paste-like substance that is made up of a special compound designed to have very high thermal conductivity.
-A small bit of paste is applied on the space where the CPU and heatsink make direct contact.
+A small bit of paste is applied to the space where the CPU and heatsink make direct contact.

 Thermal pastes allow for maximum heat transfer by ensuring there are no gaps between the heatsink and the CPU.
 If your system is overheating and at least a year old, after cleaning out the fans and internal components, you should consider reapplying the CPU’s thermal paste.